robfinch/Cores/software/C64 - OPC5/README.md

 Multiple case constants may be listed under a single case statement.
 Normal 'C' does not allow this, but it has been added to several modern compilers.

 ### asm
 Assembler code can be placed into the program.
 However the compiler does not parse the assembler code which many commerical compilers do.
+The compiler just copies the asm block to output in a raw fashion.
 So one has to be aware of the stack offsets to access parameters.

 ## pascal calling conventions
+Unless specified as pascal the compiler uses the 'C' language calling convention of popping the registers passed to a function after the function is called in the caller's code.
+When the pascal calling convention is used register parameters are popped off the stack by the called routine.
+In some machines this is a faster way of doing things.

+### naked
+The keyword naked tells the compiler to omit code generation under certain circumstances.
+A naked function is a function where the prolog / epilog code has been omitted.
+This allows the programmer to substitute his own code in place of the compiler generated code.
+This is useful for specific routine types such as exception handlers.
+The naked keyword can also be applied to the switch statement to reduce the amount of code emitted when a switch is implemented with a jump table.
+A naked switch doesn't check whether or not the switch expression is in the range of the cases resulting in smaller code.
+However if the expression is outside of the proper range the code may crash.

+### inline
+Inline code is emitted by the compiler 'inline' with other code.
+Rather than emit a call to a subroutine the entire contents of the routine is placed where used.
+This allows somewhat faster code at the expense of a larger memory footprint.
+Inline code is often used for small functions where the overhead of calling a function might be larger than just including the code inline.

+### until / loop / forever
+An until loop works like a while loop except that the loop runs 'until' the condition is true.
+This is an alternate to writing 'while (!(cond))'.
+'loop' is a way to code an unconditional loop construct.
+It is an alternative to writing 'while (1)'.
+'forever' is another way to code a loop that's intentionally without a terminating condition.

+### firstcall
+'firstcall' blocks take care of allocating and managing a static variable used to limit a block of code to executing only the first time a function is called.

-###
+### block naming
+Blocks of code may be given names for future reference.
+Follow the opening brace of a block of code directly with a ':' to name the block.

 ToDo: more docs